logo for pulau-pangkor.com

 Full grown monitor lizards or biawak in the middle of Penang

-Biawaks are widespread all over Malaysia.
-At the mainland they like to live on the estates living on small rodents, eggs, fruits and anything they can get.
 Biawaks are very territorial.
 This means you will most likely see the younger and slightly smaller animals going around (and be killed on the roads) while the older and larger ones stay inside the safety of the plantations chasing all the competition away.

-When cycling or motor-biking around the island you'll find them mostly at the northern part of the island since it's a bit more remote.
 Having said that, biawaks can be found anywhere.
 Do not be surprised when you open you hotel room and see them running away between the chalets.

 Lizard